aprinur/Scraping_ycombinator/README.md

 # Ycombinator website scraper

-This is a program to scrape company information from ycombinator website using selenium and save it into sqlite database using Sqlalchemy.
+This is a program to gather company information from the Y Combinator website using Selenium and save it into sqlite database using Sqlalchemy.
 <br>

-## Why I create this program ?
+## Why did I create this program?

-Well the reason is simple, because I need the data of company in ycombinator, and I willingly share the codes to you
+Well, the reason is simple, because I need the data from the company in ycombinator.com, and I willingly share the code with you

-## So, how to use this program ?
+## So, how to use this program?
 <ol>
-<li>First of all you must have the latest Python, SQLite database, and a terminal in your device.</li>
+<li>First of all, you must have the latest Python, SQLite database, and a terminal on your device.</li>
-<li>Next create virtual environment to keep your environment clean.</li>
+<li>Next, create a virtual environment to keep your environment clean.</li>

 ```
   python -m venv .venv